-DATE DESCRIPTION July 3 (+28) POST ELECTION OFFICERS & POLLING PLACES (E.C. § 12105.5) Not later than 28 days after the election, the elections official shall post an updated list of polling places and election officers that actually served on election day.
+DATE DESCRIPTION July 4 INDEPENDENCE DAY (CO.
+ORD.
+358.8) The Registrar of Voters office will be closed.
+July 5 (+28) POST ELECTION OFFICERS & VOTE CENTERS (E.C. § 12105.5) Not later than 28 days after the election, the elections official shall post an updated list of vote centers and election officers that actually served on election day.
 The elections official shall post this list in his or her office and on his or her Web site.
 The list shall remain posted for 30 days after completion of the canvass.
-July 4 INDEPENDENCE DAY (CO.
-ORD.
-358.8) oury + The Registrar of Voters office will be closed.
-END OF OFFICIAL CANVASS (E.C. §§ 15372, 15400, 15401) July 5 (+30) No later than this date, the county elections official must complete the canvass, certify its results, and submit it to the board of supervisors.
+July 7 (+30) END OF OFFICIAL CANVASS (E.C. §§ 15372, 15400, 15401) No later than this date, the county elections official must complete the canvass, certify its results, and submit it to the board of supervisors.
 This is the suggested date for the board of supervisors to declare the winners for each office and the results of each measure under its jurisdiction.
 The county elections official shall make and deliver to each person elected or nominated under its jurisdiction a certificate of election or nomination.
 July 1 - July 31 FILING PERIOD FOR SEMI-ANNUAL CAMPAIGN DISCLOSURE STATEMENT (G.C. § 84200) Statement covers transactions through June 30.
 Statements must be sent by personal delivery or first class mail.

 Note: Whenever a date prescribed by law falls on a weekend or holiday, such act may be performed on the next business day (E.C.
 15; G.C.
 6700, 6701)